skx/puppet-summary/README.md

 If you don't wish to install it for real, updating your puppet-server, and running in production, you can instead instead just pretend you're running it!

-Assuming you have a bunch of YAML files stored on your puppet-server, probably beneath `/var/lib/puppet/reports`, you can copy them to your local system, then submit them to the server running locally:
+Assuming you have a bunch of YAML files stored upon your puppet-server, probably beneath `/var/lib/puppet/reports`, you can copy them to your local system, then submit them to the server running locally:

     find . -name '*.yaml' -exec curl --data-binary @\{\} http://localhost:3001/upload \;

-## Editing Templates
+## Editing the HTML Templates

-The generated HTML views are stored inside the binary, if you wish to edit the sources, beneath `data/` you'll need to rebuild the compiled code, and rebuild the binary.
+The generated HTML views are stored inside the compiled binary to ease deployment.
+If you wish to tweak the look & feel by editing them then you're more then welcome.

-First of all get the tool:
+The raw HTML-templates are located beneath `data/`, and you can edit them then rebuild the compiled versions via `go-bindata`.

+Install `go-bindata` like this, if you don't already have it present:

      go get -u github.com/jteeuwen/go-bindata/...

-Now update the compiled code, and rebuild to see your changes:
+Now regenerate the compiled version(s) of the templates and rebuild the binary to make your changes:

     go-bindata -nomemcopy data/
     go build .